-In OSI model for delivery of packet must be guaranteed by the transport layer.
+In the OSI model for delivery of packet must be guaranteed by the transport layer.

-In TCP/IP, no one layer takes guarantee of OSI model but still more reliable than OSI model.
+In TCP/IP, no one layer takes guarantee like the OSI model but still more reliable than the OSI model.

-TCP/IP in which Internet layer provides only connectionless service.
+TCP/IP in which the Internet layer provides only connectionless service.

 OSI model work as a guidance tool.

 TCP/IP like some part of the OSI model.